 If you are in Southeast Tennessee here are a couple of options for Soil Testing:

 - Beaty’s Fertilizer: Offers full-service Soil Testing.
 They will come and take all soil samples and prepare them for shipping.
 The results will come in 10-14 days after arriving at the lab.
 They will call you to pick up your report.
-Cost is about $27.
-The price for just a pH level test is $7.
-They will also prepare a personalize lawn program based off of report for $75.

 Next week we will talk more about lawn maintenance and share our free Bermuda Lawn Management Guide.
 It is what we have personally used for the past 8 years.